 Instead—write.
 Being an author is hard work–that’s the truth.
 It takes a lot of time and a lot of persistence and it takes a thick skin because there’s lots of rejection.

 So, here’s my advice.

 Make writing a part of your daily life.
 You don’t have to start with a novel.
 But keep a journal or a diary.
 Keep a notebook of ideas.
 Start a blog.
 Write a short story.
 Whatever works for you as long as you work on your writing.

 Also, join writing groups and organizations that help support writers.
 For example, I’m a member of the Society of Children’s Book Writer’s and Illustrators.
 (Link below.)
 I’ve learned so much from attending workshops and conferences, and made friends and contacts that have helped me so much along the way.

 Q. I’ve written a book.
 What should I do next?

 A. First of all, congratulate yourself!
 Finishing a book is a huge accomplishment in and of itself.

 Second, there’s an amazing amount of great information on the web about editing your book, polishing it, writing query letters and submitting it to agents and/or publishers.
 In fact, much more than I can possibly share here.
 Do a Google search for the topic that interests you the most.
 You’ll turn up some great stuff.
 Here are a few good places to start:

 Q. Wait, I have a question you haven’t answered.

 A. I can’t promise to answer every question, but I can try.
-Send me your question below and I’ll do my best to post the answer on my blog.
+Just click on the CONTACT button and send me a email.